At a Glance

 ✨Tip Number 4

 Emphasise your commitment to maintaining a clean and safe working environment.
-Companies value candidates who prioritise safety and cleanliness, so be prepared to discuss how you ensure these standards in your work.
+Companies value employees who prioritise safety and cleanliness, so be prepared to share examples of how you've done this in past roles.

 We think you need these skills to ace Assembly Operator